ferrine/biwrap/README.md

     return new
 ```

-Defined wrapper can be called in both ways
+Defined wrapper can be used in both ways

 ```python
 @hiwrap